-Mrs. Fenwick.
+Mrs. FENWICK.
 And when the Guyanese police gave him that information, that was a very unfortunate thing.
+Chairman ZABLOCKI.
+Mr. Solarz.

-Chairman Zablocki.
 Mr. Solarz.
-Gross of said envisions unitarrous Mr. Solarz.
 Thank you, Mr. Chairman.

 WERE PEOPLE'S TEMPLE MEMBERS HELD AGAINST THEIR WILL?

 Based on your investigation, were you convinced that there were a substantial number of members of the People's Temple at Jonestown who were being kept there against their conscious will?